Koodi Vazhnthal Kodi Nanmai (2000 film): Plot

-Thangaraj is an innocent man from a middle-class family and his family consists of his wife Meenakshi, and daughter Padma.
-Boxer Krishnan, an irresponsible person with dreams of making big in politics is Thangaraj's younger brother and is married to Kanagavalli.
-Sivaraman is Thangaraj's youngest brother and is educated well and works in the same company where Thangaraj works which is owned by Valluvardasan.
+Thangaraj is an innocent man from a middle-class family, consisting of his wife Meenakshi and daughter Padma.
+Boxer Krishnan, an irresponsible person with dreams of making it big in politics, is Thangaraj's younger brother and is married to Kanagavalli.
+Sivaraman is Thangaraj's youngest brother, who is well-educated and works at the same company where Thangaraj works, which is owned by Valluvardasan.
 They all live in a single house as a joint family.
-Thangaraj and Meenakshi were responsible for bringing up Sivaraman and they consider him as their own son.
+Thangaraj and Meenakshi were responsible for raising Sivaraman, and they consider him their own son.
 The family's financial status improves as Sivaraman earns well.

-Valluvardasan is impressed seeing Sivaraman's character and decides to get his daughter Tamilselvi married to him despite they belong to lower societal status.
+Valluvardasan is impressed by Sivaraman's character and decides to get his daughter Tamilselvi married to him, despite them belonging to a lower societal status.
 He also likes Thangaraj's joint family.

-Initially, Kanagavalli remains sceptical about Tamilselvi as she is from a rich family and believes that she will not mingle with other family members.
-But Tamilselvi respects everyone in the family.
-Meanwhile, Sivaraman's behaviour changes as he thinks that he is the major breadwinner for the family and he wants other family members to obey him.
+Initially, Kanagavalli remains skeptical about Tamilselvi as she is from a wealthy family and believes that she will not mingle with other family members, but Tamilselvi respects everyone in the family.
+Meanwhile, Sivaraman's behavior changes, as he thinks he is the major breadwinner for the family, and he wants other family members to obey him.
 This brings up frequent quarrels between Krishnan and Sivaraman as Sivaraman does not like Krishnan being idle at home with political aspirations.